Foreign policy of the Reagan administration: Holy See

 The United States maintained consular relations with the Papal States from 1797 to 1870 and diplomatic relations with the Pope, in his capacity as head of the Papal States, from 1848 to 1868, though not at the ambassadorial level.
 These relations lapsed with the loss of all papal territories in 1870.

 From 1870 to 1984, the United States did not have diplomatic relations with the Holy See.
 Several presidents, however, designated personal envoys to visit Vatican City periodically for discussions of international humanitarian and political issues.
 Myron C. Taylor was the first of these representatives, serving from 1939 to 1950.
 Presidents Nixon, Ford, Carter, and Reagan also appointed personal envoys to the Pope.

 Despite long-standing opposition by Protestant denominations to diplomatic recognition of the Vatican, the U.S. and Vatican City announced the establishment of diplomatic relations on January 10, 1984.
 On March 7, 1984, the Senate confirmed William A. Wilson as the first U.S. ambassador to the Vatican.
 Ambassador Wilson had been President Reagan's personal envoy to the Pope since 1981.
 The Holy See named Archbishop Pio Laghi as the Vatican's first Apostolic Nuncio (equivalent to ambassador) to the U.S. A coalition of Protestant groups responded by filing a lawsuit to nullify this diplomatic relationship, claiming it violated the separation of church and state.

 Poland

-The U.S. supported the Solidarity movement in Poland, led by Lech Walesa.
+The U.S. supported the Solidarity movement in Poland, led by Lech Wałęsa.
 In power was the Communist Prime Minister Wojciech Jaruzelski, who tried to keep control without Soviet intervention.
 He launched a crackdown in 1981.
 Washington protested but had little leverage.
 In response to Jaruzelski's October 1982 ban on labor organizations, Reagan imposed economic sanctions and major European nations eventually did the same.
 Martial law ended in July 1983.
 Using the CIA project codenamed QRHELPFUL, the Reagan administration funded and supported Solidarity and cooperated with the Pope in mobilizing anti-Communist forces in Poland.